-It is perfect for fall, winter or any time you want a savory, smoky, hearty bean soup.
-Can’t wait for you to try it! 💚
+This recipe serves 4.
+Perfect for fall, winter or any time you want a savory, hearty, smoky red bean soup.
+And I can’t wait for you to try it! 💚

 Smoky Red Bean Soup